Michelleoc/pands-project/README.md

 #### Step 7 - Compare to other algorithms <a name="comparetootheralgorithms"></a>

 An additional step that can be done is to spot check other classification algorithms to see their results.
-I will test 6 different popular classification algorithms, the selected algorithms are a good mixture of simple linear (LR and LDA), nonlinear (KNN, CART, NB and SVM) algorithms.
+I will test 6 different popular classification algorithms, the selected algorithms are a good mixture of simple linear (Linear Regression LR and Linear Discrimination Analysis LDA), nonlinear (K Nearest Neighhours KNN, Decision Tree Classifier CART, Gaussian NB and Support Vector Machine SVM) algorithms.

     models = []
     models.append(('LR', LogisticRegression(solver='liblinear', multi_class='ovr')))